citrix/xencenter-plugin-specification/docs/features.md

 }
 ```

-Setting the function to be called at `$(document).ready()` ensures there are no race conditions between XenCenter signaling that the page should refresh and the page itself being ready to receive these requests.
+Setting the function to be called at `$(document).ready()` ensures there are no race conditions between XenCenter signaling to the page to refresh and the page itself being ready to receive these requests.

-## Features: TabPage Javascript API – Receiving XenCenter Callbacks
+#### Receiving XenCenter Callbacks

 When you make an RPC object and get XenCenter to pass through an API call to the server, you specify a callback function.
-When the XML-RPC request returns from the server, the callback function is invoked by XenCenter, passing in a JSON object which contains the result as a parameter.
-Look at `RefreshDescription` below:
+When the XML-RPC request returns from the server, XenCenter invokes the callback function and passes in a JSON object that contains the result as a parameter.
+Look at `RefreshDescription` in the following example:

 ```javascript
 // The result object of any xmlrpc call to the server contains: